 Wout Weghorst has scored 20 goals in 38 Bundesliga matches since joining Wolfsburg.

-Wout Weghorst has carried on his merry way with Wolfsburg so far this season, punctuating their unbeaten Bundesliga start with three goals in their first four matches.
-With every goal, the 27-year-old hitman bangs louder on Ronald Koeman’s door as he goes in search of a regular place in the Netherlands’ forward line.
+Wout Weghorst has carried on his merry way with Wolfsburg so far this season, punctuating their record Bundesliga start with five goals through the opening 10 matches.
+With every goal, the 27-year-old hitman has banged louder on Ronald Koeman’s door, and the door has now been opened once again for the Netherlands's November internationals.

 The 6'5" striker’s international career began in March, 2018, Weghorst handed his debut in Koeman’s first game in charge as they lost 1-0 to England.
 Since then, he has played just 20 minutes in three substitute appearances for his country and has not been in a full squad since April last year.